Ciarán Thompson: Inter-county

 Thompson started the 2018 Ulster Senior Football Championship final, scoring 0–3 (including one free) as Donegal defeated Fermanagh.
 He had previously started the preliminary round against Cavan (scoring 0–3), the quarter-final against Derry and the semi-final against Down (scoring 0–1).

 Thompson started and scored two points against Clare in the opening fixture of the 2019 National Football League in Ennis.
 He scored five points (including two frees) against Meath in the second fixture.
 He scored four points (including two frees, one sideline) in the third fixture against Tipperary.
 He scored a point from a free in the fourth fixture against Fermanagh and did likewise in the fifth fixture against Armagh and the sixth fixture against Cork.

 Thompson started the 2019 Ulster Senior Football Championship final, and scored two points as Donegal defeated Cavan.
 He had previously started against Fermanagh in the quarter-final (scoring a point) and made a substitute appearance against Tyrone in the semi-final.

 As of 2019, Thompson had 49 appearances for the Donegal senior team since his debut in 2016.

 Thompson started Donegal's first five fixtures of the 2020 National Football League against Mayo (scoring four points, three of which were frees), Meath (scoring one point from a free), Galway (scoring a goal and a point from a free), Dublin (scoring two points, one of which was a free) and Monaghan (scoring one point).
 Then the COVID-19 pandemic brought play to a halt.
 Play resumed behind closed doors on 18 October with a home game against Tyrone; Thompson started that game and scored two points from frees.
 He scored five points (two of which were frees) in the concluding game of the league campaign (away to Kerry).
 Thompson then started the 2020 Ulster Senior Football Championship victory against Tyrone, scoring seven points (five of which were frees).
-He also started the semi-final victory against Armagh, scoring two points (one of which was a free).
+He was named RTÉ man of the match, though the BBC chose Michael Langan.
+Thompson also started the semi-final victory against Armagh, scoring two points (one of which was a free).
 Thompson sustained an injury during training ahead of the 2020 Ulster Senior Football Championship final and could only make a substitute appearance in the game.
 He did not score in what proved to be the season's concluding game for his team.